verbascun/jira-postgres-smtp4dev-docker-compose/readme.md

-Docker-compose yaml file for jira, postgres and smtp4dev
+# Atlassian Jira with postgresql and smtp4dev in docker-compsoe

 Start with:
-`docker-compose up'
+`docker-compose up`

 or

-'docker-compose up -d'
+`docker-compose up -d`

 to start it in background